-- High blood pressure is sometimes referred to as the silent killer because it usually has no warning signs or symptoms, so many people don't realize they have it. - Only when blood pressure readings soar to very high levels (systolic of 180 or higher OR diastolic of 120 or higher) many obvious symptoms such as severe headaches, severe anxiety, shortness of breath and nosebleeds occur.
-This is known as a hypertensive crisis, and it is a medical emergency.
+- High blood pressure is sometimes referred to as the "silent killer" because it usually has no warning signs or symptoms, so many people don't realize they have it. - Only when blood pressure readings soar to very high levels (systolic of 180 or higher OR diastolic of 120 or higher) do obvious symptoms occur, such as severe headaches, severe anxiety, shortness of breath and nosebleeds occur.
+This is known as a hypertensive crisis and is a medical emergency.